 - Does your list of works cited include all the sources you have drawn from in writing your paper?

 WHEN IN DOUBT, CITE YOUR REFERENCES

 Found in the current NMT Academic Catalog.
-This policy addresses both Academic Honesty and Academic Research Integrity.
+This policy addresses both Academic Honesty and Academic Research Integrity and is found in the NMT Academic Catalog.
 Further, this section of the Graduate Catalog includes the Guide to Conduct and Citizenship for Graduate Students.
 As an NMT graduate student, you are responsible for knowing and follwing the policy.

 Found on the NMT Research and Economic Development webpage.
 This policy establishes the process for dealing with misconduct in research and creative activities associated with external funding.
 This policy applies to every researcher who is funded on any grant or contract; if you are funded externally, you are responsible for knowing and following the policy.